EXPLAINER: What are US options for sanctions against Putin? | WTOP News

 They also would urge consideration of targeting many in Russia’s upper echelon with sanctions.

-That includes Putin’s family and a woman reported to be Putin’s romantic interest, Alina Kabaeva, who won Olympic gold in 2004 as a gymnast.
+That includes Putin’s family and a woman reported to be Putin’s romantic interest, Alina Kabaeva, who won Olympic gold in 2004 in rhythmic gymnastics.

 Associated Press writers Ken Sweet in New York and Geir Moulson in Berlin contributed to this report.